damian-balas/star-wars-app/README.md

     npm install

 Once the dependencies are installed, you can run npm start to start the application.
-You will then be able to access it at localhost:3000
+You will then be able to access it at localhost:3000.

     npm start

+## Build

+To build this app for production run npm run build.

+    npm run build

 ## Technologies